toomuchio/blog/forward_confirmed_reverse_dns_and_anycast_reverse_dns.md

 Used ```dig +trace``` to determine that.

-Right, so eachPowerDNS all setup the identically and independently they aren't aware of each other.
+Right, so each PowerDNS are all setup the identically and independently they aren't aware of each other.

 But every authoritative server runs a MariaDB instance, that is synchronised leveraging master-to-master replication running in a Galera Cluster!